Montes History, Family Crest & Coats of Arms

 Noble surnames, such as Montes, evoke images of the ancient homeland of the Spanish people.
 The original bearer of the name Montes, which is a local surname, once lived, held land, or was born in the beautiful region of Spain.
 In Spain, hereditary surnames were adopted according to fairly general rules and during the late Middle Ages, names that were derived from localities became increasingly widespread.
 Local names originally denoted the proprietorship of the village or estate.
 The Montes family originally lived in a mountainous region of that province.
 This local name was originally derived from the Spanish word monte, which means hill or wooded upland.

-The surname Montes was first found in the Basque region of northern Spain.
+The surname Montes was first found in the Basque region of northern Spain in a hamlet near Berantevilla in Álava.

 Spelling variations of this family name include: Montoya, de Montoya, Monte, Montes, de Montes, Móntez, Montez, Montero, Monteros, de los Monteros, Montecillo, Montejo, de Montejo, Mont, Montaña, Montana, Montaño and many more.

-Another 161 words (12 lines of text) are included under the topic Early Montes Notables in all our PDF Extended History products.
+Another 43 words (3 lines of text) are included under the topic Early Montes Notables in all our PDF Extended History products and printed products wherever possible.

 Some of the first settlers of this family name were: